I get lots of emails where people have difficulties in getting site indexed and crawled by Google

 4. Less update frequency

 If your website pages do not update often then there is no reason for Googlebot to visit your site and update its cache.
 If your website does not update content regularly then there are chances that when you update the content Googlebot would not cache the new version that often.

 Now if you have a static HTML homepage or website there is no need for Googlebot to come to your site very often.
 Now when you do some design changes or text changes Googlebot would not be updating your cache often.
 To avoid such issues you can always add Blog / Forum to your static site which gets more frequently updated.
 Blog could be as simple as what you or your company are undertaking.

 5. Low incoming links

 When your site is new you are bound to have few or no incoming links to your site and so try focusing on getting some good quality links to your site and instead of checking your site in Google’s index try getting more incoming links.
-See how to Build Links to Website.
-You should never be satisfied with the number of links your website has and always think about getting few more.
+See how to Build Links to the Website.
+You should never be satisfied with the number of links your website has and always think about getting a few more.

-The Possible reason why Google may not crawl or index your website can be endless but I have tried to list few of the reasons I have experienced over time.
+The Possible reason why Google may not crawl or index your website can be endless but I have tried to list a few of the reasons I have experienced over time.